When looking at smart sprinkler controllers, two of the most popular options on Amazon are Orbit B-Hyve vs Rachio.

 It’s a close call since both sprinkler controllers have apps that are user friendly.
 In the end, Rachio pulls ahead because it has additional features like data to see how much water you’ve saved and an improved design overall.

-Again, you can’t really go wrong here since both apps are easy to use, but Rachio is slightly better.
+Again, you can’t really go wrong here since both apps are nice, but Rachio is slightly better and more user-friendly.

 They are also both EPA WaterSense certified, indicating that they will save you on your water bill and may also be eligible for rebates.
 Check with your local water utility company for details on if these are offered in your area.